‘Dragon Ball Super’ Has Just Eliminated One Powerful Warrior

 — Todd Blankenship (@Herms98) November 19, 2017

-Dragon Ball Super had teased Kafla’s incalculable power before her battle with Goku and some fans were not even happy how the fusion became so powerful.
+Dragon Ball Super had teased Kafla’s incalculable power before her battle with Goku, and some fans were not happy how the fusion became so powerful.
 The girl was able to kick the hero out of his Super Saiyan Blue.
-Krillin was even impressed how resilient she was after Goku’s massive attacks although Whis said that the hero’s assaults were lacking.
+Krillin was even impressed at how resilient she was after Goku’s massive attacks, although Whis said that the hero’s assaults were lacking.
 Apparently, he hasn’t fully mastered his Ultra Instinct yet, but he said that he is getting the hang of it.

 Fans were in awe when Goku went Ultra Instinct again, but others believe that the new form is triggered when the hero fights a powerful warrior.
-Whis said that the U7 fighter’s battle with Kafla prompted him to go UI just like what the Spirit Bomb a.k.a Genki Dama did before during his gruesome fight with Jiren.
+Whis said that the U7 fighter’s battle with Kafla prompted him to go UI just like what the Spirit Bomb, aka Genki Dama, did before his gruesome fight with Jiren.
 Comic Book has previously suggested that the UI is not a traditional Dragon Ball transformation, but more of a state or power.
 On the other hand, Master Piccolo also believes that the UI also triggered the girl’s immense growth in power.

-Caulifla was furious that they lost the battle to Goku although Kale was apologetic.
-Dragon Ball Super has again proved that the hero, despite being annoying at times is someone that anyone can’t mess with.
+Caulifla was furious that they lost the battle to Goku, although Kale was apologetic.
+Dragon Ball Super has again proved that the hero, despite being annoying at times, is someone that anyone can’t mess with.
 It was indeed a good move for Goku to use his infamous Kamehameha.

-Dragon Ball Super episode 117 titled “Showdown of Love!
-The Androids vs Universe 2!!” is slated to air on November 26 in Japan.
+Dragon Ball Super Episode 117, titled “Showdown of Love!
+The Androids vs Universe 2!!,” is slated to air on November 26 in Japan.

 [Featured Image by Phát Hữu | Flickr | Public Domain]